 ● The contractor guarantee covers any errors in workmanship that may have occurred while installing the product, not the product itself.
 In addition, while a manufacturer may require you to fill out and send in a product warranty card the contractor guarantee is often laid out in the work contract, and when that contract is signed the guarantee is effectively activated.

 Don’t confuse the product with the work required to install it: i.e. don’t confuse the furnace installation with the furnace repair process.
 They’re two different things and are covered by two different forms of consumer protection.
-Call Toronto Heating and Air Conditioning if you have any questions or need furnace repair or installation.
+Call Tropic Air if you have any questions or need furnace repair or installation.